CHAPTER V: Karma

 combination of envy (a type of desire) impelled by anger.
 Sadness and

-helps us to look beneath the surface of our feelings to their underlying
+us to look beneath the surface of our feelings to their underlying motivations.

-motivations.
-As already noted, fear and anger represent ingoing and outgoing
+As already noted, fear and anger represent ingoing and outgoing surges of

-surges of psychic projection respectively, and desire is the upwelling from the
+psychic projection respectively, and desire is the upwelling from the depths of

-depths of genetically or historically conditioned impulses.
-All these have to
+genetically or historically conditioned impulses.
+All these have to be put to

 describes the sincere seeker as a silent recluse, a muni.
 What is the point of silence to a spiritual aspirant?
 It’s